samarthkishor/lambda-clj/README.md

 A simple untyped lambda calculus implementation in Clojure

+## Documentation

+Read the file [lambda.org](lambda.org) for a brief explanation of the fundamental concepts of lambda caluclus and an in-depth explanation of how to implement it in Clojure.

 ## Sources

 The following sources were extremely helpful in learning the basics of lambda calculus: